 Can JET mud pumps match OEM F-series or 3NB interchange?+

 JET offers configurable fluid ends and OEM-compatible options for major drilling platforms.
-Share your existing pump tag, stroke length, and liner size when requesting a match so engineering can confirm interchange for valves, liners, and frame interfaces.
+Share your existing pump tag, stroke length, liner size, and skid constraints when requesting a match so engineering can confirm interchange for valves, liners, and frame interfaces.